missing-9/missing-9/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Shanghai
+- 🔭 I’m living in Shanghai
 - 🌱 I’m currently learning algorithm
 - 👯 I’m looking to collaborate on Golanger
 - 💬 Ask me about Java Development